 In commemoration of the 150th anniversary of the American Civil War, the Heritage Center of Murfreesboro and Rutherford County is pleased to announce the expansion of its permanent Civil War exhibition entitled “The Time that Changed Everything.
 Four new panels take an in-depth look at the home front and Civil War memory in Murfreesboro and Rutherford County.
-The exhibition also depicts activities related to both the Centennial of the war and the current Sesquicentennial.Several new artifacts are on display, including a doctor’s chair, a saddle, and memorabilia from the Centennial.
+The exhibition also depicts activities related to both the Centennial of the war and the current Sesquicentennial.Several new artifacts are on display, including memorabilia from the Centennial.

 Plowshares and Swords: Tennessee Farm Families Tell Civil War Stories is now available!